elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If you want to insert HTML into a document we use the insertAdjacentHTML(where, html).
-It has two parameters that we use to specify where and the second parameter of what or the HTML (it must be a string type, just add quotes) to be inserted. <br /><br />
+  <div><strong>Interview Response:</strong> If you want to insert HTML into a document, we use the insertAdjacentHTML(where, HTML).
+We use two parameters to specify where and the second parameter of what or the HTML (it must be a string type, you need to add quotes) that we want to insert.<br /><br />
-  <strong>Additional Information:</strong> We can also use insertAdjacentText and insertAdjacentElement in a similar fashion.<br /><br />
+  <strong>Additional Information:</strong> We can also use insertAdjacentText and insertAdjacentElement in a similar fashion. <br /><br />
   <ol>
     <li>The insertAdjacentText(where, text) has the same syntax, but a string of text is inserted “as text” instead of HTML.</li>
-    <li>The insertAdjacentElement(where, element) has the same syntax, but inserts an element.</li>
+    <li>The insertAdjacentElement(where, element) has the same syntax but inserts an element.</li>
-    <li>They exist mainly to make the syntax “uniform”.
-In practice, only insertAdjacentHTML is used most of the time.
-Because for elements and text, we have methods append/prepend/before/after – they are shorter to write and can insert nodes/text pieces.</li>
+    <li>They exist primarily to make syntax "consistent."
+In practice, insertAdjacentHTML is the sole method utilized most of the time.
+Because we have methods append/prepend/before/after for elements and text - they are easy to create and may incorporate nodes/text fragments.</li>
   </ol>
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />